lnsayer/my-website/_posts/titanic_machine_learning_project.md

    macro avg       0.80      0.80      0.80       179
 weighted avg       0.81      0.82      0.81       179
 ```
 For now ignore the f1-score, macro avg and weighted avg.
 We will focus on the accuracy, precision and recall scores.
+Normally, we consider recall and precision for the positive case (predicting 1) but we can also calculate it for the negative case.
+Scikit-Learn's classification reports gives both.

 The accuracy for the best model is 0.85, 0.03 higher than the worst model with an accuracy of 0.82.
 I am unsure as to why these are higher than Scikit-Learn's own cross validation, I am shuffling the data.
 Let me know if you can see why.

 The precision and recall are quite evenly matched, which is fine since we have no preference over the other for this project.
 However, the metrics are higher for the negative case (i.e. when a passenger died) than the positive case (i.e. when a passenger survived).
 This shows the model may be a little biased towards the negative cases (with higher observations) and treating the survived cases more as noise.
 Precision and recall are more important when there are higher benefits or costs to one of the classification types.

 ### ROC curves and the AUC

-Another way in which we can compare our models is by using a ROC (Receiver Operator Characteristic Curve) and calculating the AUC (area under the curve).
+Another way in which we can compare our models is by using a ROC (Receiver Operator Characteristic) Curve and calculating the AUC (area under the curve).
 These are ways in which we can visualise how the true positive rate and false negative rate are affected by changing the classification threshold of our predictions.

 When we pass a passenger's information through our models, the model returns a number between 0 and 1 which indicates how likely it thinks the passenger has survived.
 The classification threshold is a number which determines whether the model then predicts the passenger as surviving or not.
 For example, if the classification threshold is 0.5 then a passenger with a predicted probability of 0.4 would be predicted as having died and passenger with a predicted probability of 0.6 would be predicted as having survived.

-Ideally we want the true positive rate to be as high as possible and the false positive rate to be as low as possible.
+Ideally, we would like the true positive rate to be as high as possible and the false positive rate to be as low as possible.
 There is a trade off between these however, e.g. decreasing the classification threshold leads to all the actual positive values being predicted correctly but all the actual negative values being predicted incorrectly.
 An ROC curve shows the TP and FP rates for different classification thresholds and we can compare models this way:

  <img src="/files/titanic_project/ideal_roc_curve.png" width="auto" height="450">

+ [7]

 The area under the curve (AUC) indicates the quality of the model and a perfect model will have a score of 1 while a random model will have a score of 0.5.
 Let's calculate our prediction probabilities and the area under the curve:
 ```python